Registration: 8:00 - 8:30 am

-This seminar is open to the public and offers 7.0 hours of professional education/PDHs to professional engineers and 7.0 HSW continuing education hours to architects in all states, excluding Florida architects.
+This seminar is open to the public and offers 6.5 professional education hours/PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states, except Florida architects.
 Educators and courses are not subject to preapproval in Utah.

-HalfMoon Education is deemed an approved architect continuing education sponsor for engineers in Florida, Indiana, Louisiana, Maryland, New Jersey, New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
+HalfMoon Education is an approved continuing education sponsor for engineers in Florida, Indiana, Maryland, New Jersey (Approval No. 24GP00000700), New York (NYSED Sponsor No. 35), North Carolina, and North Dakota.
 HalfMoon Education is deemed an approved continuing education sponsor for New York architects.

 Attendance will be monitored and reported, as required.
 Attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Mr. Broomé has 20 years’ experience working in structural design firms located in parts ofNorthern Utah and in Sacramento, California.
 Graduating from Brigham Young University in1997 with a Bachelor of Science degree in Civil and Environmental Engineering, he focused onstructural design classes with the goal of working as a structural engineer.
 Mr. Broomé’s portfolioincludes residential housing, custom homes, large residential projects, small commercial projects,precast concrete, and industrial and structural plan reviews.
 He has taught as an adjunctinstructor at Utah Valley University in the Emergency Services department, where he taughtbuilding construction types to firefighters.
 Mr. Broomé is a member of the Structural EngineersAssociation of Utah, the American Society of Civil Engineers, the American Wood Council andthe International Code Council.
 As a member of the Structural Engineers Association of Utah, heserves on the Programs Committee.